7sDream/geko/README.md

 And of cause, when marshal back to JSON string, it will use the order too.

-**Status**: WIP, very early version.
+**Status**: WIP, feature not finished.
 API may not be the final version.
 Works in simple case, but not fully tested.

 ## Usage